schromya/Automata/hw_1.6_url/README.md

 3. Contain .com .edu .org .net .gov (`coolbeans.org/coffee`)

 **STATUS.**
-This project is in progress.
+This project is in completed.

 ## Setup
 This program only requires python.